 As a former AASP (Apple Authorized Service Provider) employee, I have seen first-hand how the good ‘ol sticky note method can spiral out of control.
-Keeping passwords written down on physical medium increases the risk of losing them, which makes for a worse user experience.
+Keeping passwords written down on physical media increases the risk of losing them, which makes for a worse user experience.
 Like anything else in life managing your credentials for online services is all about risk management.
 We want to decrease two risks:

 - The risk of losing or forgetting passwords